oldkingzlwang/Nakhlite-Pressure-Temperature-Conditions-Estimator/README.md

 ## Introduction to the Program

 This program focuses on estimating the exact formation pressure and temperature conditions (P-Ts) of nakhlites using clinopyroxene-only thermobarometers.
 Detailed background information and rationale can be found in **Wang Z. L., and Tian W. 2025.
-Assessing the accuracy of clinopyroxene themobarometers in the Martian nakhlite system. *Abstract for 56th Lunar and Planetary Science Conference.* No. 1016.**
+Assessing the accuracy of clinopyroxene themobarometers in the Martian nakhlite system. *Abstract for 56th Lunar and Planetary Science Conference.* No. 1016.** (see `Wang2025_56LPSC_1016.pdf` in the directory)

 The program workflow involves the following steps: